riyasirohi25/CouncilManagementSystem/README.md

 ## 🎥 Demo Video
-Watch the project demo her: https://youtu.be/A8peVDuWVf4
+Watch the project demo here: https://youtu.be/A8peVDuWVf4